theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/saplibraries.md

 ![librfc32dll](/img/content/librfc32dll.png){:class="img-responsive" width="300px" }

-To use the Classic RFC Protocol, set the Property *Protocol* of the *R3Connection* object to *ClientProtocol.RFC* before you open the connection.
+To use the Classic RFC Protocol, set the Property *Protocol* of the *ParseConnectionString* object to *ClientProtocol.RFC* before you open the connection.

 ```
-R3Connection.Protocol = ClientProtocol.RFC;
+ParseConnectionString.Protocol = ClientProtocol.RFC;
 ```

 ### Netweaver RFC Library